 This criteria pertains to any other issues arising from circumstances of the case, including financial benefits gained or losses avoided as a result of the violation.

-The 4 largest GDPR noncompliance fines
+The three largest GDPR noncompliance fines

 The increase in GDPR enforcement is best illustrated with four of the highest profile fines issued since the data protection regulation took effect.

-Google fined $55 million
+Google Ireland fined $99 million

-The current noncompliance penalties from data protection regulations — both large and small — are just beginning.
+The current GDPR noncompliance penalties from data protection regulations — both large and small — are just beginning.
 While the enforcement actions revolve around standard data breaches, the next wave of fines and penalties will target organizations that fail to respect individuals’ privacy rights.
 This reality creates two types of data breaches that organizations need to prepare for — “data breaches” and “data privacy breaches.”

 Data breaches are massive data dumps of multiple people’s data.
 Data privacy breaches, on the other hand, are based on three noncompliance actions by organizations: